The rules of the air

 Pilots are not responsible for collision avoidance.
 Fighter speeds in the RTBA can exceed 500 Kt (~900 km/h).
 Fighters sometimes use the RTBA for patrol flights.

-Day and night, a series of projectiles fired from the ground at ten-second intervalsand producing a bursting stars or red and green lightsindicates to an aircraft that it is flying without authorization in a restricted, prohibited or hazardous areas or that he is about to enter such an area and that he must take the necessary measures.
+Day or night, a series of projectiles fired from the ground at ten-second intervals, which produce stars or red and green lights upon bursting, indicates to an aircraft that it is flying without authorization in a restricted, prohibited, or dangerous area, or that it is about to enter such an area, and that it must take the necessary measures.